MyTensorFlows/Portfolio/README.md

 # Portfolio
-A collection of my projects so far!
+A collection of my data science projects.